-- a mixed use area which has a focus on shops, food and drink outlets, bars and other commensurate uses, - public open space, plazas and parkland for community use including recreation, entertainment and events, - ground floor uses, activating both the street and the Waterfront Promenade which promote day and night-time use, - d. dwelling units, multiple dwellings and short-term accommodation, above active ground floor uses, - e. water's edge and over water uses in the form of piers and floating pontoons for community access, events and small-scale food and drink outlets, and - f. ferry service connections and maritime services for use by private vessels (the Townsville Yacht Club), tourist boats and a passenger river transport.
+- a mixed use area which has a focus on shops, food and drink outlets, bars and other centre activities, - public open space, plazas and parks for community use including recreation, entertainment and events, - dwelling units, multiple dwellings and short-term accommodation, above active ground floor uses, - d. small-scale food and drink outlets on over-water development, and - e. port services, landings and maritime services for use by private vessels including the Townsville Yacht Club, tourist boats and passenger transport.

-Connectivity, Public Realm and Water's EdgeDevelopment within the City Reach Precinct will provide:
+Connectivity, Public Realm and Water's Edge Development within the City Reach Precinct will provide:

-- a. a new pedestrian and cycle bridge connecting the northern end of Plume Street across to Flinders Street East. - a Pedestrian Plaza in Flinders Street East which connects to the new pedestrian and cycle bridge, - a new City Wharf to provide access down to the water for use by tourist boats and a potential passenger river transport connection from the passenger ferry terminal, - d. pedestrian connectivity to the proposed CBD Bus Interchange, - e. an accessible public pedestrian and cycle path along the water's edge of Tomlins Street and around the water's edge side of the Townsville Yacht Club, - f. an integrated art and CBD entry statement at Lowth's Bridge, - g. enhanced views into and out of Hanran Park and connection with the water to enhance user comfort, safety and surveillance, and - h. a focus on activation through the creation of flexible and creative public spaces both along and on the water.
+- a. a new pedestrian and cycle bridge connecting the northern end of Plume Street across to Flinders Street East, - b. a Pedestrian Plaza in Flinders Street East which connects to the new pedestrian and cycle bridge, - c. a new City Wharf to provide access down to the water for use by tourist boats and a potential passenger transport connection, - d. pedestrian connectivity to the proposed CBD Bus Interchange, - e. an accessible public pedestrian and cycle path along the water's edge of Tomlins Street connecting along the water's edge to Palmer Street, - f. an integrated art and CBD entry statement at Lowth's Bridge, - g. enhanced views into and out of Hanran Park and connection with the water to enhance user comfort, safety and surveillance, and - h. a focus on activation through the creation of flexible and creative public spaces both along and on the water.

-Built Form and Climate ResponsivenessDevelopment within the City Reach Precinct will provide:
+Built Form and Climate Responsiveness Development within the City Reach Precinct will provide:

-- a. building heights generally up to 3 storeys, except on Ogden Street which provides for buildings of an appropriate height relative to the scale of the adjoining CBD, and Plume Street where buildings may be up 12 storeys, - building setbacks which provide for the provision of public realm and the Waterfront Promenade, - ground and first floors which are designed to be adaptable and flexible allowing for creation of indoor and outdoor spaces, - d. continuously covered shade awnings to street and waterfront frontages, - e. for the re-use of existing heritage buildings, and - E. development on the Flinders Street East waterfront that respects and complements the height and scale and heritage attributes of the precinct.
+- a. building heights on Flinders Street East and Denham Street generally up to 3 storeys, - b. building heights on Ogden Street compatible to the scale of the adjoining CBD, - c. building heights on Plume Street generally up to12 storeys, - d. building setbacks which provide for the provision of public realm and the Waterfront Promenade, - e. ground floor uses, activating both the street and the Waterfront Promendade which promote day and night-time use, - f. ground and first floors which are designed to be adaptable and flexible allowing for creation of indoor and outdoor spaces, - g. water's edge and over-water development in the form of piers and floating pontoons, - h. for the re-use of existing heritage buildings, and - i. development on the Flinders Street East waterfront that respects and complements the height and scale and heritage attributes of the precinct.